Header Image

 • Full sized products that are packaged with related, but improperly packaged and/or labeled, samples or travel size products

 • Cosmetics that implicitly or explicitly claim in labels, labeling or advertising to diagnose, cure, mitigate, treat or prevent diseases, illnesses, ailments, infections or viruses.
-Such products are drugs and/or medical devices, and must adhere to our Drugs and/or Medical Devices policies (e.g. sunscreen, dandruff shampoo, medicated lip balm, antiperspirant, teeth whitening devices, etc.)
+Such products are drugs and/or medical devices, and must adhere to our Drugs and/or Medical Devices policies (e.g., sunscreen, dandruff shampoo, medicated lip balm, antiperspirant, teeth whitening devices, etc.)

 • Cosmetic devices that are packaged without adequate instructions for use